graded-cs-resources/IB-Computer-Science-Notes/index.md

 * [CompSciHub About page](https://ib.compscihub.net/about) - This excellent resource put together by IB CS teachers and students compiles notes and information about the course.

-* [Paul Baumgarten's IB CS Page](https://pbaumgarten.com/ib-compsci//) - Paul Baumgarten is a long-time IB CS teacher and active contributor to the community.
+* [Paul Baumgarten's IB CS Page](https://pbaumgarten.com/ib-compsci/) - Paul Baumgarten is a long-time IB CS teacher and active contributor to the community.
 His page includes notes and exercises on nearly all IB topics, as well as links to even more resources.
 The order is different than our course, but an excellent resource for studying or reading new perspectives.

+* [Mr. Wach's IB CS Page](https://mrwachs.wordpress.com/current-classes/computer-science-i-b/) - Mr. Wachs is a teacher of many computer science courses including IB CS.
+He has many videos, slideshows, and workbooks that we will look at for some units, and makes a good resource for studying many aspects of the course.